GREEN TRANSITION NORTH

 Sub-project 07 focuses on the development of technologies for the decentralised realisation of the Digital Product Passport (DPP), the introduction of which is planned by the EU.
 The DPP will enable the traceability of the ingredients of each product and facilitate informed and sustainable purchasing decisions as well as counteract "greenwashing".
 By supporting collaboration between different actors in the supply and value chain and enabling the secure exchange of business-critical information, the sub-project aims to implement the DPP through decentralised blockchain applications.

 For more information or if you are interested in participating in the sub-project, please contact Björn Backe.
 Research leader is Ulf Bodin, Professor, Cyberphysical Systems, Luleå University of Technology and PhD student is Aditya Sissodiya, Cyberphysical Systems, Luleå University of Technology.
+Read an interview about the sub-project here.

 8. Circular business models for the green transition

 Sub-project 08 focuses on circular business models for the green transition and emphasises the importance of an ecosystem perspective for businesses.
 By developing knowledge on how circular business models can drive the green transition and by developing methodologies for creating circular business models with an ecosystem perspective and involving stakeholders from different sectors, the sub-project aims to promote the green transition.
 Furthermore, criteria for assessing the impact of circular business models will be developed and the role of digital technologies in the implementation of such business models will be explored.
+Read an interview about the sub-project here.

 For more information or if you are interested in participating in the sub-project, please contact Michael NilssonResearch Manager is Wiebke Reim, Assistant Lecturer, Entrepreneurship and Innovation, Luleå University of Technology and Vinit Parida, Professor, Entrepreneurship and Innovation, Luleå University of Technology and PhD Student is Taylan KilincEntrepreneurship and Innovation, Luleå University of Technology.
+Read an interview about the sub-project here.

 9. Multifunctional optimisation for electrically insulating composites